 Another floating hotel on the Elbe is Das Feuerschiff – a jolly red light ship (floating lighthouse) that helped other vessels into port along the English coastline for 36 years until it was replaced with a giant barrel.
 It’s now having a second lease of life as a hotel, restaurant, bar and music venue in the shadow of the Elbsphilharmonie.

 Museumshafen Oevelgönne is an open-air museum of historic boats from the 19th and 20th centuries.
 Most of them are small, but there’s an amazing variety of ships, from light ships to steam-powered sea tractors, police boats, cutters, icebreakers and cranes.
 You can only go inside the boats by appointment, but the collection is an interesting place to visit and is right next door to the Elbe beach.
+I really enjoyed this area – definitely one of the best things to do in Hamburg.

 The U-Bootmuseum is near the St Pauli Fischmarkt and gives visitors the chance to go on board a Soviet submarine from the Cold War for a fascinating and atmospheric experience.
 Tours are only available in German though, and the small spaces in the submarine mean it’s not for the claustrophobic.